ash/raku-course/essentials/ranges/index.md

 ## Not only numbers

-It is possible to construct a range from other datatypes, for which Raku knows how to increment them.
+It is possible to construct a range from other data types, for which Raku knows how to increment them.
 For example:

 ```raku
 my $letters = 'a' .. 'z';